-For an object $(Y,f)$ of $\Gal/X$, Lemma \ref{lem:equalizer} gives a bijection $F_{/X}(Y,f) \cong \Hom_{\Presh(\cC)}(\frh_\cC(R_f),F)$ which is functorial in $(Y,f)$.
-It follows from Definition~\ref{defn:semi-localizing} and from that there are enough Galois coverings, the set $\{ R_f\ | f \in \Obj \Gal/X \}$ is cofinal in the collection $J(X)$.
-Hence it follows from the construction of the sheafifiction functor, given in Section 3 of \cite[EXPOSE II]{SGA4}, that we have a bijection
+For an object $(Y,f)$ of $\Gal/X$, Lemma \ref{lem:equalizer} gives a bijection $F_{/X}(Y,f) \cong \Hom_{\Presh(\cC)}(\frh_\cC(R_f),F)$ that is functorial in $(Y,f)$.
+It follows from Definition~\ref{defn:semi-localizing} that as there are enough Galois coverings, the set $\{ R_f\ | f \in \Obj \Gal/X \}$ is cofinal in the collection $J(X)$.
+Hence, it follows from the construction of the sheafifiction functor, given in Section 3 of \cite[EXPOSE II]{SGA4}, that we have a bijection

 where the colimit is taken over the objects in the $\frU$-small category $\Gal/X$.

 Let $f:X \to X'$ be a morphism in $\cC$.
 We give a description of the restriction map $a_J(F)(f): a_J(F)(X') \to a_J(F)(X)$ via the bijection \eqref{eq:a_J}.
 Let $\Gal/f$ denote the full subcategory of $\Gal/X$ whose objects are the pairs $(Y,h)$ in $\Gal/X$ such that the composite $f \circ h : Y \to X'$ is a Galois covering in $\cC$.
 It follows from Lemma \ref{lem:cofinality} that the subcategory $\Gal/f$ is cofinal in $\Gal/X$.